Working Papers

 The past few years have seen a shift in many universities' admission policies from test-required to either test-optional or test-blind.
 This paper uses laboratory experiments to examine students' reporting behavior given their application package and the school's interpretation of non-reported standardized test scores.
 We find that voluntary disclosure is incomplete and selective, supporting both the incentive of partial unraveling (students with higher scores are more likely to report) and the incentive of reverse unraveling (students facing a better school's interpretation of non-reporting are less likely to report).
 Subjects exhibit some ability to learn about the hidden school interpretation, though their learning is imperfect.
 Using a structural model of student reporting behavior, we simulate the potential tradeoff between academic preparedness and diversity in a school's admission cohort.
 We find that, if students have perfect information about the school's interpretation of non-reporting, test-blind is the worst and test-required is the best in both dimensions, while test-optional lies between the two extremes.
 When students do not have perfect information, some test-optional policies can generate more diversity than test-required, because some students with better observable attributes may underestimate the penalty on their non-reporting.
 This allows the school to admit more students that have worse observable attributes but report.
 The results are robust to a variety of extensions, including when schools have access to alternative signals of academic ability and standardized test score is a noisy but sufficiently informative measure of student ability.

-Tutoring Supply and Education Spending: Evidence from Private Tutoring Bans in China, with Le Kang, Wei Lu, Yi Wei, and Jingyi Xing.
-Draft coming soon.
+Government Bans, Household Spending, and Academic Performance: Evidence from Private Tutoring in China, with Le Kang, Wei Lu, Yi Wei, and Jingyi Xing.

 Selected Work in Progress